vegardit/bash-funk/modules/performance.md

 case $_mode in
-    dd) if ! hash dd &>/dev/null; then echo "$__fn: Required command 'dd' is not available." return 1
+    dd) if ! hash dd &>/dev/null; then echo "-disk-perf: Required command 'dd' is not available." return 1
         fi